- Use Cases

 There are many arbitrage strategies available in the crypto market:

-Spatial or Cross-exchange arbitrage: This is the simplest form of arbitrage trading.
+This strategy, also known as cross-exchange arbitrage, is the simplest form of arbitrage trading.
 With this strategy, a trader looks to take advantage of the difference in the price of an asset across two centralized exchanges (e.g. buying Bitcoin on Coinbase and selling it on Binance).

-Statistical arbitrage: Statistical arbitrage uses mathematical and statistical models to execute trades algorithmically.
+Statistical arbitrage uses mathematical models to execute trades algorithmically.
 This is a high-frequency trading strategy that relies on using a high volume of trades to generate significant profits from otherwise insignificant price differences.
 Trades can be cross-exchange or cross-asset.

-What do you need for crypto arbitrage trading?
+What data do you need for crypto arbitrage trading?

-Many hedge funds are looking to expand their arbitrage strategies to included digital assets.
-Their real-time, high frequency, high volume trading requires a large amount of data to support the development and backtesting of their digital asset algorithmic/programmatic trading strategies.
+Many hedge funds are looking to expand their arbitrage strategies to include different cryptocurrencies.
+Their real-time, high frequency, high volume trading requires a large amount of real time price data to support the development and backtesting of their digital asset algorithmic/programmatic trading strategies.
 Effectively identifying opportunities and developing the necessary trading algorithms is impossible without comprehensive data from the major crypto exchanges and blockchains.